 - Protecting the reproductive structures in flowers

-Male reproductive part of a flower.
+It is the male reproductive part of a flower.
 It consists of two main parts:

-- Producing and storing pollen grains (anther)
+- Anther helps in producing and storing pollen grains

 Female reproductive part of a flower that forms pistil.
 A pistil may contain a single carpel or multiple carpels fused together.
 It contains three parts: